 Low Approach (liquid line temperature above outdoor temperature)

 Strong Dehumidification due to lower coil temperature

 High Compression Ratio

 High Approach (liquid line temperature above outdoor temperature)

 Low Efficiency (EER/SEER)

-Now think about how a system responds when the compressor isn’t pumping properly.
-It is almost exactly the same as the low stage / low mass flow example listed above with the exception of the efficiency.
-When we have lower mass flow than rated these are symptoms we will see whether it is by design or due to a failure.
+Now, think about how a system responds when the compressor isn't pumping properly.
+It is almost exactly the same as the low stage/low mass flow example listed above, except for the efficiency.
+When we have lower mass flow than rated, we will see these symptoms whether it is by design or due to a failure.

-There are come interesting things that can be done with modern controls and variable mass flow compressors.
-One example is Bosch branded condensing units that vary the compressor mass flow to set a fixed evaporator temperature, effectively adjusting the capacity to match the load on the evaporator coil.
+We can do some interesting things with modern controls and variable mass flow compressors.
+For example, Bosch-branded condensing units vary the compressor mass flow to set a fixed evaporator temperature, effectively adjusting the capacity to match the load on the evaporator coil.
 Another is Carrier Greenspeed heat pumps that ramp the compressors up during heat mode to drive up the pressure on both coils to increase the heat produced inside and reduce defrost requirements.